An artist-in-residence program

 Nominate your organization or elementary school to co-create and illustrate a children’s chapter book with Scott and friends.
 Together, we can make a book about any subject that inspires your community; for example, environmental issues, inspiration & motivation, social change, or any of the stories below.
 I’m not exaggerating when I say the make-a-book project is guaranteed to create memories to last a lifetime and inspire thousands.
 Interested in starting your own project?
 Contact us for more details.
 It is never too early to begin watching your ideas come to life.

-- 2020.
-Our last book project was canceled due to COVID-19.
-We are now looking at doing a project online, where students can mail in drawings.
-Our next opening will be Spring 2021.
+- 2021.
+Our last two book projects were canceled due to COVID-19.
+Our next opening in the school will be Fall 2021.
 Contact us if you are interested in nominating your school.

-- 2018.
-We’re working on a project that is a little different.
+- We’re working on a project that is a little different.
 Rather than working with one school, we’re working with a variety of organizations.
 So anyone can participate.
-If you would like your child to submit a drawing, please contact us for guidelines.
+If you would like your child to submit a drawing for Honeynester the Bee, please contact us for guidelines.
 Every participating kid gets a free book!

-Kids shared Ruby the Red Worm so often that we heard many stories of families and friends of friends that started kitchen composting.
+Kids shared Ruby the Red Worm —a story about composting and overcoming bullying — so often that we heard many stories of families and friends of friends that started kitchen composting.

 That was AWESOME!
 It is an experience that will last the kids a lifetime… This book project is what the STEM Academy is all about…. it is great having Scott as a part of this school. ~